Is Your Dog Pooping Blood? Causes & Actions

 Black or tarry blood in dog poop

 Your dog may poop in greater volume in cases of melena.
 If you’re not sure you’re seeing blood, try wiping some of the stool on a white paper towel.
-The redder pigments will be visible.
+The redder pigments will then be visible.

 If you suspect your dog is showing signs of melena, you should contact your veterinarian immediately.